sharowyeh/nrf-ble-app/README.md

 ### Nordic connectivity firmware programming ###
-Recommendation is v4.1.4 which function verified for this repo
+Recommendation is v4.1.4 which function verified for this repo, it has 3 different ways to program firmware hex file to the board.

-Use Segger tool app(nrfjprog.exe) and dev kit driver(jlinkarm) from Nordic offical website, to program hex file to dev kit.
+- Method1: Use Segger tool app(nrfjprog.exe) and dev kit driver(jlinkarm) from Nordic offical website, to program hex file to dev kit.

-Also can simply install Nordic nRF Connect for Desktop and use bluethooth app to proceed connectivity firmware programming, refer steps as below:
+Also can simply install Nordic nRF Connect for Desktop:
+- Method2: Use programming app
-- Install nrfconnect-setup-3.8.0.exe
+  - Install refconnect-setup from nordic offical website
-- Download Bluetooth Low Energy app(offical, v3.0.0)
-- (offline alternative) Extract .nrfconnect-apps_3.8.0.zip to *<user_dir>*/.nrfconnect-apps/
+  - Download Programmer app from offical(or alternative offline extract .nrfconnect-apps.zip to *<user_dir>*/.nefconnect-apps/
-- Launch nRF Connect for Desktop, will show Bluetooth Low Energy(offical, v3.0.0) on apps list
+  - Launch nRF Connect for Desktop, Programmer app will show on apps list
-- Plug nRF5DK board(PCA10059) in USB port
+  - Plug nRF5DK board(PCA10059) into USB port
+  - Open Programmer app then select detected board device
+  - Add hex file for downloaded connectivity firmware hex(eg. connectivity_4.1.4_usb_with_s132_5.1.0.hex)
+  - Write and wait until programming finished
+- Method3: Use bluethooth app to proceed connectivity firmware programming, steps as below:
+  - Download Bluetooth Low Energy app from offical(or alternative offline extract .nrfconnect-apps.zip to *<user_dir>*/.nefconnect-apps/
   - Open Bluetooth Low Energy app than select device, it will ask the device must be programmed
   - Proceed firmware programming, log window will show up Nordic connectivity version and detailed information

 ### UI dependencies ###